Magicturtle12/sushisphere/recap_12.md

     Initially, we could support xSushi as the main collateral, so you can be earning SUSHI while minting synthetic assets.

+    Once the BentoBox has Lending, AMM, etc and the BentoBox Plus is live, here’s an example of how it could be used:

+    Let’s say you HODL ETH and BTC.
+You could add your WBTC and ETH to the BentoBox and provide both assets for Lending.
+    This will give you lending tokens.
+These tokens could be placed in an AMM pair and they will be arbitraged by traders as the price of ETH-BTC moves (indirectly providing more liquidity to the overall on-chain ETH-BTC market).
+    This will mint you SLP tokens for this pair.
+This could be supplied as collateral to borrow for instance USDC (or to borrow more WBTC and ETH to repeat the above and leverage this position).

+    This takes capital efficiency options to a whole new level.

 Anticipated release date mid-january